-At IPO, we can provide UW–Madison faculty and staff as well as potential external partners with a variety of services ranging from initial review and discussion to project/partnership development and administrative support.
+IPO can provide UW–Madison faculty and staff—as well as potential external partners—with a variety of services, ranging from initial review and discussion to project/partnership development and administrative support.

-The following four criteria guide our work.
+The following four criteria guide the work of IPO.
 Projects must:

-- Be internationally oriented: Projects must have an inherent international component.
+- Be internationally oriented: Projects must have an international component.

-- Focus on capacity development: Projects should focus on university, institution, or professional capacity development through program consultation/evaluation, and administrator and faculty professional development.
+- Focus on capacity development: Projects should focus on university, institution, or professional capacity development or systems strengthening through activities like program consultation/evaluations trainings/workshops, or more broadly focus on administrator and faculty professional development.